Healthy Homes Assessment Kingsley-Chatham

 What We Do

-As building inspectors we handle all elements of specialist house inspects.
-We’re there to ensure you make the best decision when purchasing your next property.
+As building inspectors, we handle all issues of specialist house Inspections.
+We are there to ensure you make the best decision when buying your next home.

-We offer a wide range of solutions to ensure that you are fully aware of the state of any property that you might be looking to purchase or sell along with other services.
+We offer a wide range of solutions to make sure you are fully informed of the condition of any property you could be considering buying or selling in addition to other services.

-Our systematic approach to inspecting your property and the latest in technology for software with digital photos embedded into the document, you are able to actually see any issues that could be found.
-Because of our comprehensive reporting it’s easy to understand why we receive so many referrals from clients our service to family members and acquaintances.
+We have a systematic approach to inspecting your property and the most up-to-date software technology which includes digital photos in the Report, you are able to actually see any issues that could be identified.
+With our detailed reporting it is easy to understand why we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports